medialab/minet/docs/cli.md

 Beware, instagram only provides temporary links, not permalinks, for profile picture urls retrieved as the "profile_pic_url" in the result.
-Be sure to download them fast if you need them.
+Be sure to download them fast if you need them (you can use the `minet fetch` command for that, and won't need to use cookies).

 positional arguments:
-  column                      This argument can either take the query on which we want to retrieve followers accounts or the name of the column containing that query file                        CSV file containing the query for instagram username.
+  column                      This argument can either take the username on which we want to retrieve followers accounts or the name of the column containing those usernames file                        CSV file containing the Instagram usernames.

 optional arguments:
   -h, --help                  show this help message and exit